Yankees vs. Royals MLB Betting Odds, Trends & Prediction

 Yankees vs. Royals MLB BETTING PREDICTION

 Take New York.
-The Yankees are 20-6 in their last 26 games overall, are 11-2 in their last 13 road matchups and are 20-5 in their last 25 league contests.
-On the other side, the Royals are just 3-11 in their last 14 games against the Yankees and are 4-10 in their last 14 meetings with New York at Kauffman Stadium.
+The Yankees are now 21-6 in their last 27 games overall and are 12-2 in their last 14 road matchups, which includes a streak of six in row away from the Bronx.
+On the other side, the Royals are just 6-20 in their last 26 games versus the Yankees and they’ve dropped 11 out of their last 15 matchups with the Bronx Bombers when playing New York at Kauffman Stadium.